 The next official production release of EdUBudgie Linux will be the 24.04 LTS version and should come out around June of 2024.

 In the meantime, you may update to the newest version of each software package included in EdUBudgie Linux by updating your system using the graphical updater program or by using the terminal.

 Do you support ARM-based Chromebooks?

 Sadly, no, not at this point in time.
-However, feel free to visit the Donations page to help out the team financially so that we can invest in things such as suitable ARM-based development machines so that in the future this CAN be developed and offered.
+However, feel free to email us if you are interested in helping out the team financially so that we can invest in things such as suitable ARM-based development machines, ARM-based Chromebooks, and Raspberry Pi SBC's, so that in the future this can be developed and offered.